prateekbhatt/userjoy/apps/api/README.md

 {
   sName: 'Prateek Bhatt',
   sub: 'Welcome to UserJoy!',
-  text: 'This is the message I want to send',
+  body: 'This is the message I want to send',
   type: 'email',
   uid: '535e5aafddda18934d1a2c6f',
   from: 'account',